At Zencare, we believe that everyone should have access to therapy (that’s why we’re here in the first place!).

 Which therapy type is right for you?
 Depends on your personal preference

 As with so many other questions about therapy, there’s no single best way to determine which kind of therapy is right for you.
 Much of your decision will come down to personal preference, and you may even try out a few different approaches before settling on one that works well for you.
 That’s okay!
 Finding the right therapist is a personal and nuanced process, and you should feel free to take your time researching and trying out different options.

 You can find more information about different modalities here.

-Additionally, it may help to familiarize yourself with two of today’s most common modalities, cognitive-behavioral therapy and psychodynamic therapy:
+In addition to browsing our list of therapy types, it may help to familiarize yourself with two of today’s most common modalities, cognitive-behavioral therapy and psychodynamic therapy.

 Psychodynamic therapy involves Sigmund Freud’s psychoanalytical theory of unconscious drives – id, ego, and superego – and how they shape personality, but it also incorporates the later theories of those who expanded on Freud’s work.
 Psychodynamic therapy emphasizes gaining insight into the ways that the past influences the present and using that insight to understand the unconscious aspects of the psyche.

 Figure out which type of practitioner is right for you